Research

 A Javascript SDK for Signal K clients.
 Provides various abstract interfaces for discovering (via optional mDNS) the Signal K server and communication via WebSocket & REST.
 Aims to implement all major APIs in the most recent Signal K version(s)

-We found that @signalk/client demonstrated a not healthy version release cadence and project activity because the last version was released a year ago.
+We found that @signalk/client demonstrated a healthy version release cadence and project activity because the last version was released less than a year ago.
 It has 5 open source maintainers collaborating on the project.

 Did you know?